 Vulnerable persons committee

-The NSW Vulnerable Persons Food Safety Scheme Consultative Committee (VP Committee) was established to provide the Minister for Primary Industries and Food Authority with a forum for consulting with the NSW Vulnerable Persons industry about the Vulnerable Persons Food Safety Scheme.
+The NSW Vulnerable Persons Food Safety Scheme Consultative Committee (VP Committee) was established to provide the NSW Minister for Agriculture and Food Authority with a forum for consulting with the NSW Vulnerable Persons industry about the Vulnerable Persons Food Safety Scheme.

 In particular, the Committee consults on matters including: